 Lieutenant Kenneth King comes to the Acworth Police Department charged with the responsibility of directing the daily operations of the Detention Facility, insuring that security and safety is paramount.
 His 31 year law enforcement career was spent entirely with the Cobb County Sheriff’s Office, among his many assignments he spent several years assigned to the detention facility managing many of the different aspects of a pre-trial facility.
 Throughout his career he has maintained a high level of commitment and professional dedication to the citizens of Cobb County.
 With experience in Court Services, Internal Affairs / Department Training Officer, Field Operations and Civil Section manager he also served as Assistant Tactical Operations Commander.
 He desires to help provide leadership and direction to a modern facility becoming part of the team to carry the department into the future with excellence.
 He has lived in Acworth over 30 years.

 The Acworth Detention center is a state of the art facility that houses men and women that are awaiting arraignment and/or trial.
 The facility has the capability to house a maximum of 41 inmates.
-The detention center is run by eight certified jailers, two kitchen staff and one supervisor.
+The detention center is run by twelve certified jailers, one food services administrator and two supervisors.

 All visitors must present a valid identification and sign in the visitor’s log.
 All visitors must be on the approved visitor’s list and have signed a GCIC consent form.
 The consent form can only be signed Monday – Friday between the hours of 8:00 am – 5:00 pm.